TmaGH/discord-bot-base/README.md

-Currently broken due to changes in the API.
+Playing music currently broken due to changes in the API.

 Developing a basic discord bot base with Python and Discord.py API wrapper (https://github.com/Rapptz/discord.py).